Eustace Clare Grenville Murray: Diplomat

 He attracted the notice of Lord Palmerston at an early age, entered the diplomatic service at Palmerston's instigation, and was sent as an attaché to the embassy at Vienna on 14 July 1851.
 At the same time, Murray entered into an agreement with the Morning Post, by which he undertook to act as Vienna correspondent.
 Such a contravention of the usages of the foreign office was by an accident brought to the notice of the British ambassador, Lord Westmorland, by whom Murray, though protected against dismissal by the interest of Palmerston, was ostracised from the British chancery.

 On 7 April 1852, he was temporarily transferred to Hanover, and on 19 October 1852, he was appointed fifth paid attaché at Constantinople, where his relations with Sir Stratford Canning were from the first the reverse of cordial, and resulted in his being banished as vice-consul to Mitylene.

-In 1854, appeared his "Roving Englishman", a series of chapters on travel, in which the Turkish ambassador was satirised as "Sir Hector Stubble".
+In 1854, his "Roving Englishman", a series of chapters on travel, appeared, in which the Turkish ambassador was satirised as "Sir Hector Stubble".

 Palmerston was unwilling to recall Murray, but in 1855 he was transferred to Odessa as consul-general.